 Evaluation should include questions about alcohol use, specifically how often and how much.
 A CAGE questionnaire as described above should be used, as well as the screening questions for alcohol use disorder that are displayed in the image below.
 The practitioner should elicit a family history regarding alcohol and other substance use disorders, as well as a family and personal history of any psychiatric disorders.
 The patient should be screened for any medical or behavioral complications of alcohol abuse, such as macrocytic anemia, elevated liver enzymes, coagulopathies, pancreatitis, frequent falls, job loss, relationship issues, or aberrant behaviors such as risky sexual behavior or impulsiveness.

 Indirect: AST, ALT, GGT, MCV, CDT

 Treatment / Management

 Some treatment foci that have demonstrated promise include evidence-based motivational interviewing.
 This particular approach helps the patients explore the reasons behind their ambivalence with respect to changing their behavior or alcohol cessation to change their substance abuse-related behaviors with a personalized assessment of risks and needs.
 Other therapies include cognitive behavior therapy, 24-hour residential facilities that aim to treat medical as well as psychiatric complications or comorbidities associated with the alcohol use and process of cessation.
 There are also multiple programs, such as Alcoholics Anonymous or other 12-step programs that focus on group support/mentors that can provide a source of assistance with the maintenance of abstinence.
-Many patients have lapses during their lifetime and will require initiation of differing intensities of therapy throughout their lifetime.
+Many patients have lapsed during their lifetime and will require the initiation of differing intensities of therapy throughout their lifetime.

 Hospitalize patients with delirium tremens.
-Patients with no social support, major psychiatric disorders, and history of relapse should be admitted
+Patients with no social support, major psychiatric disorders, and a history of relapse should be admitted

 Urge patient to remove all alcohol from the home